 About Stephanie Pendlebury

-Steph uses lasers to study materials to make an artificial tree to convert air and water into fuel.
-She also project manages the Solar Fuels Network, which brings together researchers who work in the field of solar fuels and artificial photosynthesis.
+Steph uses lasers to study materials to make an artificial tree to convert air and water into fuel, and project manages the Solar Fuels Network.

 Dying to be beautiful Kathryn Harkup, Chemist and author

-Throughout history humans have embellished their appearance.
-Agonies have been endured and lives risked for the body beautiful.
+Throughout history agonies have been endured and lives risked for the body beautiful.
 From “blind” dates to killer cosmetics we will explore the perils of trying to obtain personal perfection.
 Fashion can be fatal.

 About Kathryn Harkup